Uninett/nav/doc/reference/backend-processes.rst

 the database.
 Results are posted on the event queue.
 The event- and alert system takes care of messaging.

-Dependencies
+:Dependencies:
   Supports only HP and Cisco devices

-Run mode
+:Run mode:
   cron

-Configuration
+:Configuration:
   None

-Logging
+:Logs:
-  - :file:`powersupplywatch.log`
+  :file:`powersupplywatch.log`

 servicemon